A close-up of a grouse standing on a gravel road.

 • Superior National Forest: Wrapping around Ely, this 3-million-acre playground is grouse central.
 Look for young aspen and pine edges—grouse magnets—and hit access points like the Echo Trail, Fernberg Road and Tomahawk Road.

 • Boundary Waters Canoe Area Wilderness (BWCAW): North of Ely, the BWCAW’s million acres beckon with a backcountry grouse hunt like no other.
-Hunting’s permitted here, but it’s canoe-and-portage only—no motors allowed.
-Try shorelines near Basswood Lake or Lake One for flushes amid aspen and conifer.
+Hunting is permitted here, but it’s canoe-and-portage only—no motors allowed.
+Try the seemingly endless portage trails for flushes amid aspen and conifer.
+BWCA permits are easy to come by then, so be sure to have one.

 • Bear Island State Forest: South of Ely, this 157,000-acre gem mixes hardwoods and lowlands, perfect for grouse.
 Trails and logging roads make it easy to explore.